LEDx 3.0 Speakers

 “BigDogg” served in tactical and operational command and control leadership positions in the Combat Air Forces, Joint Special Operations Command (JSOC) and on staff at Air Combat Command.
 While on active duty he served as an Air Battle Manager, USAF Weapons School Instructor and led the Combat Operations Division at an Air Operations Center.
 Jon also as 3,000 hours as an Airborne Warning and Control System (AWACS) crew member.

-“BigDogg” founded RCCG to continue serving; he teaches and coaches leadership readiness and development principles that build world-class leaders and teams. his Commander
+“BigDogg” founded RCCG to continue serving; he teaches and coaches leadership readiness and development principles that build world-class leaders and teams.

 Becki Saltzman is an idea trafficker, assumption buster, and Applied Curiosity Lab’s founder and Chief Curiosity Seeker.
 She travels the world helping forward-thinking companies harness curiosity to illuminate and navigate the future.